sciencefixion/sciencefixion.github.io/_posts/2020-12-16-beginning.md

 ---
 author: rion
+title: The Beginning is the End is the Beginning
 ---
-# The Beginning is the End is the Beginning

 "Marley was dead: to begin with."